HL7Austria/AIST-PICA-R5/input/pagecontent/overview.md

 The core perspective alone, allows one to view all changes (create, update, delete) concerning information related to a patient.
 Without any other perspectives, this does not concern a specific disease, hospital stay, etc, but the entire patient history.

 It is also not clear what happened to the patient with the core perspective alone, because this is covered in the *conformance* perspective.
-In case you wish to simply reconstruct patient pahtways without covering the other perspectives you may wish to use ae.entity.what to show which resources were accessed, as this is the lowest common denominator.
+In case you wish to simply reconstruct patient pathways without covering the other perspectives, you may wish to use ae.entity.what to show which resources were accessed, as this is the lowest common denominator.

 ##### Considerations